The House resumed consideration of the motion that Bill , be read the second time and referred to a committee.

 My Innu and Naskapi friends, I respect and admire you.
 Know that I will always be by your side to march from history to truth, from truth to reconciliation, and reconciliation to the vitality of first nations.
 We must never forget.
 We owe it to our children, to our nations, to humanity.

-[Member spoke in Innu]
+[Member spoke in Innu as follows:]

 Madam Speaker, since being elected, I have discovered that the standard of living gap between the Atikamekw people and white people in my riding is vast.
 Unfortunately, although the poverty level throughout my riding is high, I would not hesitate to say that there are two classes of citizens even though the federal government is responsible for providing first nations peoples with a comparable quality of life.
 Its failure to fulfill that responsibility over the years has been epic.

 The residential school saga traumatized the Manawan Atikamekw community, so I applaud this bill as a strong symbol for first nations, Inuit and Métis peoples.
 We applaud that.

 However, much more needs to be done.
 It is time to revise the Indian Act, an outdated, obsolete and racist piece of legislation.
 Even its name is racist.
 Obviously, before beginning that process, the government must provide guarantees to first nations groups and place them at the heart of the process.